IBM-OSS-Support/DataSynchronization/docs/en/contribution/setupdockerimage.md

 # Dockerizing DataSynchronization

 ## Prerequisites
  Podman is installed and it is running.
 See the [Podman website](https://podman.io/docs/installation) for installation instructions.

-`Note:we can use docker as well for build and run the container.Please use Podman`if you need to push the image in the registry and reuse in multiple environments,
+`Note: We can use docker as well for build and run the container.
+Please use Podmanif you need to push the image in the registry and reuse in multiple environments.`
 ## Build
 Steps to build image: